 Other Swiss Re publications

 Our publications provide the gateway to Swiss Re’s broad knowledge base and expertise.
-They cover a wide range of topics: from technical reinsurance issues and emerging risks to natural perils, economic trends and strategic issues in our industry.
-This is a selection of recent publications, in addition to those featured in section “Selected communication products of 2014”.
+They cover a broad range of topics: from technical reinsurance issues and emerging risks to natural perils, economic trends and strategic issues in our industry.
+This is a selection of recent publications, in addition to those featured in “Selected communication products of 2015”.

 You can download or order our publications at www.swissre.com/library/